• 10.00am - 5.30pm

 Mines

-On 1 July 1916, a few minutes before they attacked on the Somme, the British exploded several huge mines packed with explosives under the German position.
-Although many defenders were killed by the explosions.
-The delay in starting the advance meant that the Germans had time to scramble out of their dugouts, man their trenches and open a devastating machine-gun fire.
+Minutes before they attacked on the Somme on 1 July 1916, the British exploded several huge mines packed with explosives under the German position.
+Although many defenders were killed by the explosions, the delay in starting the advance meant that the Germans had time to scramble out of their dugouts, man their trenches and open a devastating machine-gun fire.

 Ammonal bag from the Durand Mine, Vimy Ridge, 1917